6 Requirements for Safely Opening Schools in the Fall

 Symptom Screening Before Coming to School - Students (parents/caregivers) and staff members must conduct self-checks for symptoms prior to boarding buses or entering school buildings each day.
 Schools should provide information to families in their primary language to support them in conducting this check.
 Any person showing symptoms must report their symptoms and not be present at school.
 Schools must provide clear and accessible directions to parents/caregivers and students for reporting symptoms and absences.

 Hand Hygiene - All students and staff in a school must receive training in proper hand hygiene.
-All students and staff must wash hands or use sanitizing gel upon entering the school, before and after eating, before and after donning or removing a face mask, after using the restroom, before and after use of playgrounds and shared equipment, and upon entering and exiting a school bus.
+All students and staff must wash hands or use sanitizing gel upon entering the school, before and after eating, before and after donning or removing a face mask, after using the restroom, before and after use of playgrounds and shared equipment, and before and after riding school transportation (9/4/2020).

 Personal Protective Equipment - Additional safety precautions are required for school nurses and/or any staff supporting students in close proximity, when distance is not possible, or when student require physical assistance.
 These precautions must at a minimum include eye protection (e.g., face shield or goggles) and a mask/face covering.
 Classrooms and/or areas that have been used by an individual diagnosed with Covid-19 must be closed off until thorough cleaning and sanitization takes place.